 top of page

-Whether you’re looking at Cannon Beach, Manzanita, Pacific City, or anywhere along the coast stretch, the rules of the game are different from buying a typical second home inland.
+Whether you’re looking at Cannon Beach, Manzanita, Pacific City, or anywhere along the coastline, the rules of the game differ from buying a typical second home inland.
+Here’s what actually matters:

 1. Coastal “Second Home” Doesn’t Mean Simple Vacation Property

-Many coastal towns have strict short-term rental regulations, and in some neighborhoods, they’re outright prohibited or capped.
+Many buyers come in thinking: I’ll just use it a few weekends a year and Airbnb it the rest of the time.
+That’s where Oregon catches people off guard.
+Many coastal towns have strict short-term rental regulations.
+In some neighborhoods, they’re outright prohibited or capped.
 Even where it’s allowed, permits can be limited and highly competitive.

 Translation: your “income offset” plan may not be as automatic as you think.
+Before you fall in love with a house, you need to verify:

 • Is STR (short-term rental) even allowed?